Home > Self-Help > Communication > Why People Often Choose Not To Communicate Effectively Today

 My teammate and I recorded our conversation, and the most difficult part was to convert this conversation into a script.
 We wished we could use speech-to-text software instead. “oh!”, “eh”, “ah”, “oh well”, “wait, no”, “sorry” and “hmm” – should all be included as well.

 Frankly speaking, I did not understand the purpose of the training until I developed a communication skills training program (check availability).
-These are considered “the antecedents of what may happen next”, which helps a social work professional identify the real issues.
+These are examples of “the antecedents of what may happen next”, which help a social work professional identify the real issues.
 It is like a detective deciphers a series of codes or an escape room participant figures out clues.

 Did you know that when people are more willing to communicate more effectively, discrimination and unconscious bias may thus be significantly reduced?
 But why do many still choose not to communicate if unnecessary?

-Carrying an intellectual conversation without “common sense” in a respectful way intimidates many because human skills aren’t always taught properly in school or at home.
+Carrying an intellectual conversation without “common sense” respectfully intimidates many because human skills aren’t always taught properly in school or at home.

 A healthy and successful conversation primarily involves 3 key components: “listening”, “listening” and “listening”.

-Traditionally, sugarcoating the truth (like a way to show courtesy, politeness and professionalism, which differs from culture to culture) or people-pleasing behaviour is a proper way to fit in.
-Now, due to the reformation (it is an ongoing process), we know that the old-fashioned way (relative to the modern way) helps stabilize the economy and public relations.
+Traditionally, sugarcoating the truth or people-pleasing behaviour is a common way to fit in.
+For instance, in some cultures, it is considered to show courtesy, politeness and professionalism.
+Now, due to the human rights movement, a more conservative society generally stabilizes the economy and public relations.
 On the other hand, it highlights the importance of shared beliefs rather than individuality.

-To sum up, learning or having “common sense” may be a way to break into a familiar group, but communicating effectively is the real way to connect with others on a deeper level.
+To sum up, while learning or having “common sense” is an icebreaker, communicating effectively can connect on a deeper level.
 Would you choose to communicate with common sense or with open-mindedness?

 Meek, W. (2013, July 13).
 Basics of communication.
 Psychology Today. https://www.psychologytoday.com/ca/blog/notes-self/201307/basics-communication